 Board of Directors

 Symphony on the Bay is operated by the Greater Hamilton Symphony Association, a registered Canadian charity.
-The volunteer Board of Directors meets five times a year and is comprised of a good cross-section of professionals from the business, education, and social services sectors, as well as musicians from the orchestra and community.
+The volunteer Board of Directors meets nine times a year and is comprised of a good cross-section of professionals from the business, education, and social services sectors, as well as musicians from the orchestra and community.

-Gerry Callaghan – President
+Gerry Callaghan – Acting President

 Blessed to come from a family that always found a few extra dollars to expose their children to theater and music, she had an early start to appreciating what groups like Symphony on the Bay offer our community.
 In pursuit of her education she was further exposed to the arts in Northern Quebec with two summers at the Université du Québec à Chicoutimi where she learned about French Canadian folklore and and improvisation.